 ADN, Kent State University

-Bachelors of Science in Nursing, 1990, University of North Carolina, Chapel Hill, North Carolina
+Bachelor of Science in Nursing, University of Akron

 American Holistic Nurses Association

 My strengths are perseverance, a caring, ethical approach to self and others, a life-long learner, a love for teaching and writing, and connecting with others.

 My ongoing challenge is to become an even more active, listener and supportive communicator.
 I believe my role as a Stephen Minister in my church is a calling to help me learn the art of listening/caring to my care receiver(s) more wholly guide me to help self, family and others without fear.
 I believe Holistic Nursing is a caring, integrative approach to foster healing relationships with self/others/community.
 Nurses have a responsibility to not only meet other’s needs and preferences, but also create a culture of connection through, caring, intentionality and compassion.
 If I am fortunate to be elected, I will work collaboratively on ideas/actions with other AHNA members on current issues and address concerns to holistic nursing.
 I believe ongoing challenges to holistic nursing are: providing visionary leadership for the well-being of the people/community, continuing research and education in areas of holistic philosophy, approaches/modalities and quality outcomes, advancing holistic integration into all levels of nursing/caregiving education, preparing nurses and students with tools and strategies.
 Thank you for the consideration of your vote.
 I look forward to serving you in the AHNA.